-You will generally find that you use far less perfume than you expect to, so that a smaller size bottle will stretch further than you think.
+You will generally find that you use far less perfume than you expect – less is always more unless you’re a more is more kinda person.

-Don't hoard perfume, waiting for that special day which never comes.
-Choose wisely and well: then enjoy.
+Don't hoard perfume waiting for that special day.
+Choose wisely and just enjoy.

 How long will this perfume last on my skin?

 Another difficult one to answer: the truth is it all depends on the match between the scent and your skin.
 This is the magic of scent: one person may find a volatile eau de toilette lasts all day whereas someone else may burn off a parfum extrait in minutes.
 You simply have to experiment.
 Be warned however, the nose soon becomes accustomed to a new smell and "cuts out".
 The scent is still there but maddeningly you no longer perceive it yourself.

 How many scents should I try at any one time?

 The most honest answer is one.
 But most people can handle up to three on their skin if sprayed carefully.

 I can never make up my mind!
 Would it help to shop with a friend?

 We are always delighted to advise couples or even whole families.
 But we would say, do not rely exclusively on another's opinion.
 There is only one person who is going to wear the scent and that is you.
 Every quality perfume will smell different on individual skins.

 Perfume is such a lovely present.
 But how do I choose for someone else?